We run a selection of therapeutic activities and life skills training as well as just spending time together in a safe “family” environment.

 The workshops run once a month and usually make the most of whatever is in season at the Gardening Project.
 We prepare the meal and then all eat together.
 So far the menu has ranged from Lasagne, to Victoria Sponge to Christmas Dinner.
 It has been great to hear our beneficiaries proudly tell of how they have recreated meals at home.

 Many of the people we support do not have the confidence to take part in group activities.
 Others need extra help when their life situation changes for example when moving home, dealing with debts or coping with difficult family situations.
-We try to be there for our beneficiaries no matter what they are going through.
+We try to be there for everyone we support no matter what they are going through.
 For some this may mean meeting up once a week for a coffee, help with shopping, decorating a new flat, teaching life skills or just being available for them.